 N1MM Logger is popular amateur radio contest logging software designed for Windows.
-It’s also readily usable on Linux using WINE.
+It may also be usable on Linux using WINE.
 Given the rapid development of N1MM, this unsupported procedure may break at any time.
 This N1MM logger on Linux was tested using:

 - Ubuntu 18.04

 - WINE 4.0 (WINE 3.x is fine too)

 - winecfg set to Windows 7 32-bit

 Setup a 32-bit Windows 7 WINE environment with .NET 4.0, then install the N1MM logger.

 This implicitly creates a new 32-bit Wineprefix.

 Install .NET 4.0 in WINE 32-bit.
 It takes about 3-5 minutes, and at a couple points in the install, the progress bar seems to freeze, but the console text keeps scrolling.

 Start and configure N1MM Logger as per the directions for your particular contest, the binary is at: